 Boost Your Startup's Social Media Marketing with 10 Expert Tips

 Many startups are finding success with integrated social media campaigns.
 What is an "integrated social media campaign," you ask?
 A fancy way of saying they're using the online world to attract and engage real-world people with their real-world products.
-While this sounds rather obvious at first glance, it's a somewhat nuanced approach to marketing on social media that is only recently gained steam.
+While this sounds rather obvious at first glance, it's a somewhat nuanced approach to social media marketing that has only recently gained steam.

 Sure, you're posting interesting and relevant content to your blog, videos to YouTube, and job openings to LinkedIn—but is it working?